 Like raindrops falling on to glass, each journey individual, different from another.

 Some hurry, sliding past, more sort of slow and steady,

 one might falter at the start, coalesce or lose identity in groups,

 Softly seductive, their lifetime short, imprint merely temporary,

 All one substance.

 I can’t wait to read what you come up with this month.
-Don’t forget to link back to this post, and leave a link and comment here so Ineke and Amanda can find your post.
+Don’t forget to link back to this post, on your poetry submission post, and leave a link and comment here so Ineke, Amanda and others can find your post.

 Poetry Techniques – Metaphor and Simile

 Whilst there are many different styles for writing poetry, you may find one or more works for you.
 No matter what style or techniques you use, a poem can reach people in ways that other text can’t.
 It might be abstract or concrete but often it conveys strong emotions.
 Some common techniques used in poetry are onomatopoeia, alliteration, assonance, rhyming, simile and metaphor.
 Using metaphor and similes will bring imagery and concrete words into your writing.

 The difference between simile and metaphor is explained here: